We're continuing to transition to the new health regions.

 Maximum staff numbers approved

 Each of the 6 health regions and each national service has been provided with its own specified number of WTEs.
 They can replace, recruit and prioritise staff within this number.
-This makes it easier to respond effectively to the needs of the population.
+This makes it easier to respond effectively to the needs of the population at local level.

 Staff transition principles